 3. The New Raw

 From pixels to plastic bags.
-Rotterdam-based research & design studio, The New Raw invites their citizens to create their own custom street furniture with recyclable materials and rehome it in their own city!
-The New Raw is looking to disrupt the linear notion of production, usage and waste with material research, digital design and fabrication.
+Rotterdam-based research & design studio, The New Raw, invites its citizens to create custom street furniture with recyclable materials and rehome it in their city!
+The New Raw seeks to disrupt the linear notion of production, usage and waste with material research, digital design and fabrication.